azdavis/millet/readme.md

 [node][].
 Then cd into `extensions/vscode`, and run `npm install`.

 If you're using VSCode, open the root directory of this repository in VSCode to get extension recommendations for a pleasant Rust developer experience.

-VSCode also lets you debug the language client extension from the Run panel.
+VSCode also lets you try out the language client extension from the Run panel.
+Open the Run panel (play button with bug), select 'extension' in the drop down, and press the green play button.

 Some scripts in `bin/` require either `sh` (POSIX) or `python3`.